nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Find #CS2103

 Only the tasks with the keyword are displayed.
+Keywords are NOT case sensitive.

 ###4 Mark done tasks